Adrian-Ng/Adrian-Ng.github.io/_java/VaR/01-var-analytical.md

 ### Volatility factory

-Before we can return volatility, we must contstruct a `VolatilityFactory`.
+Before we can return volatility, we must construct a `VolatilityFactory`.
 Then we invoke `getType` such that the appropriate concrete classes are instantiated.